OfficeDev/office-js-docs-pr/docs/publish/maintain-breaking-changes.md

 ### office.js NPM package

 The [office-js NPM package](https://www.npmjs.com/package/@microsoft/office-js) is a copy of what is hosted on the [Office.js content delivery network (CDN)](../develop/understanding-the-javascript-api-for-office.md#accessing-the-office-javascript-api-library).
 It's intended for scenarios where direct access to the CDN isn't possible.
 The NPM package isn't intended to provide versioned references to office.js.
-We strongly recommended always using the latest version.
+We strongly recommend always using the CDN to ensure you're using the latest version of the Office JavaScript APIs.

 ## Current best practices